Artist Registry

 Meredith Sellers

 My work considers the mediated image and its relationship to power, desire, and apathy through the frame of the window as both an architectural and digital space.
 Painting has been discussed as a window since the Quattrocento, illusionistically offering a view into another realm outside our own.
 The window as a phenomenological space allows us to look out into the world, yet simultaneously acts as a barrier, isolating us from it.
 In more recent times, another window has become a pervasive presence in our daily lives—the screen, containing windows within windows of text and image.
 Both act as portals or gateways, one static and familiar, the other infinite and labyrinthian.
-My paintings are sized to windows of spaces I frequent.
-They are obfuscated, layered with rectangles like pop-up ads, providing glimpses into images borrowed from art historical painting, news media, and stock photography.
+Sized to physical windows of spaces I frequent, they are obfuscated, layered with rectangles like pop-up ads, providing glimpses into images borrowed from art historical painting, news media, and stock photography.
 Forced into conversation, seemingly unrelated images form their own enigmatic languages.